 Coming up next on your circuit exploration is the 16 unique water fountains located in the urban zone.
 Finally, you reach The Temple of the Sun.
 This organic piece of Architecture is one to behold.
 It’s of such ritual importance, you can feel the energy radiating from its walls.
 From its Torreon, with its semi-circular shape (a rarity in Inca construction), to the windows which are aligned to the winter and summer solstices.
 Lastly, beneath it all lies a natural cave with carved walls.
 The cave is believed to have been a ritual center used to honor Pachama (Mother Earth).
 This was only for priests and high nobles.

-CIRCUIT NUMBER 2 (HIGH LONG ROUTE – Available at any time)
+CIRCUIT NUMBER 2 (HIGH LONG ROUTE – Available at any time (and its the best)

 This circuit is a long high route to appreciate the Inca Citadel.
 It consists of the same route as number 1.
 After the Temple of the Sun, you will ascend the steps of the fountains.